kirandhurve18/DEMO-REPO/README.md

 ## DELETED FILES .
-If you deleted from the gitbash you need to add the files through
+If you deleted from the gitbash , but its not reflected in github so for that you need to first add and then commit . so the changes will reflect in the github .
 ````
 git add -A
 ````